 The presumption is that you need to treat this type of data with greater care, because collecting and using it is more likely to interfere with these fundamental rights or open someone up to discrimination.
-This is part of the risk-based approach of the GDPR.
+This is part of the risk-based approach of the UK GDPR.

 However, this type of data is treated differently to other types, eg special category data, which are considered particularly sensitive in terms of fundamental rights and freedoms.
 This is because the interests of society at large and the need to protect the public from criminal activity are likely to mean that you can justify the use of criminal offence data in a wider variety of circumstances, despite the potential impact on individual rights.

 When processing special category data, many conditions require you to explicitly demonstrate that the processing is necessary for reasons of substantial public interest.
 This requirement doesn’t apply to criminal offence data.

 When do these rules apply?

-These rules apply if you are processing criminal offence data about offenders or suspected offenders under the general processing regime set out in the GDPR and Part 2 of the DPA 2018, ie if you are not processing for law enforcement purposes.
+These rules apply if you are processing criminal offence data about offenders or suspected offenders under the general processing regime set out in the UK GDPR and Part 2 of the DPA 2018, ie if you are not processing for law enforcement purposes.
 You need to comply with these rules if you are a commercial, voluntary or community (third-sector) organisation processing criminal offence data for any purpose (including disclosures to the police or other organisations processing for law enforcement purposes).
 You also need to comply if you are a public authority without law enforcement functions or if you are processing for non-law enforcement purposes.

 These rules do not apply if you are a ‘competent authority’ with law enforcement functions as defined in Section 30 of the DPA 2018, and are processing for law enforcement purposes.
 This falls under the separate law enforcement regime in Part 3 of the DPA 2018.